 But are we going to analyze why those costs are through the roof?
 Unnecessary sports programs, unchecked administrators and fields of study that cost far more than their output all factor in.
 Not to mention how college has been turned into a cottage industry.
 Students are funneled into the college system and pressured to make enormous financial decisions while simultaneously having to ask permission to use the bathroom at school.

 I can totally relate to this.
 I wasn’t the most hardworking or motivated student in high school and began to feel as though not going to college would be a good option.
-Ultimately though, the peer pressure of going kicked in and I went to Bloomsburg University for a year and a half.
+Ultimately though, the peer pressure kicked in and I went to Bloomsburg University for a year and a half.

 It wasn’t easy at first, but since then I’ve really gained a lot of confidence as to the direction my life is headed in.
 That’s because since leaving school, I’ve worked full time, taken classes at community college and spent countless hours of my free time growing this website.
 Holidays, weekends, getting up at 1AM on black Friday when I worked at UPS, you name it.
 I worked hard, continue to work hard and now, at 22, I feel good.